fronteers/website/src/en/information/colophon/index.md

 - [l3xander](https://github.com/l3xander)
 - [Ninajoy](https://github.com/Ninajoy)

 See [GitHub contributors](https://github.com/fronteers/website/graphs/contributors) for the full list.

+## Design

 The design was made by [Ready For Take-Off](https://rfto.nl/).
 They provided us with a visual identity for our conference from 2015 to 2018, and in 2018, they helped us develop a new identity for the organisation.

+## Fonts

+We use Roboto and Fabrik on this website.
+Fabrik is a font by [TIGHTYPE™](https://tightype.com/).
+Fabrik is no longer available on their website, but we purchased it via email upon request.

+## Hosting

+The website is hosted by [Netlify](https://www.netlify.com), who sponsor us with an [Open Source Unlimited package](https://www.netlify.com/legal/open-source-policy/).

-## Statistics:
+## Statistics

 We are serious about the privacy of our visitors.
 Therefore, the only way we analyze visitor numbers is through the GDPR-friendly service of [Plausible.io](https://plausible.io/).
 Our [visitor statistics](https://plausible.io/fronteers.nl) can be viewed by everyone.

-## Fonts:

-We use Roboto and Fabrik on this website.
-Fabrik is a font by [TIGHTYPE™](https://tightype.com/).
-Fabrik is no longer available on their website, but we purchased it via email upon request.